Medically reviewed by Drugs.com. Last updated on Dec 12, 2020.

 A liver biopsy is a procedure to remove a small sample of liver tissue for laboratory testing.
 A liver biopsy is commonly performed by inserting a thin needle through your skin and into your liver.

-Pathologists — doctors who specialize in studying cells and tissue samples for signs of disease — will study the biopsy sample in the laboratory and make a diagnosis.
-Pathologists create a pathology report for your doctor.
-Once your doctor receives the report, you will be contacted with the results.
+Doctors who specialize in studying cells and tissue samples for signs of disease (pathologists) will study the biopsy sample in the laboratory and make a diagnosis.
+These doctors will create a pathology report for your doctor.
+Once your doctor receives the report, he or she will contact you with the results.

 You can request a copy of your pathology report from your doctor.
 Pathology reports are usually filled with technical terms, so you may find it helpful to have your doctor review the report with you.